YinMayOo/mmapp_manager/README.md

 Hello Developer!
 Much appreciated for the interest in this project.
-This project is hosted by Myanmar-Hub (http://www.myanmarhub.org).
+This project is hosted by Myanmar-Hub.

 Name
 =====